MZHeader/MZHeader.github.io/_posts/2024-01-06-all-things-shellcode.md

 ## All Things Shellcode - Meterpreter, Cobalt Strike

+Shellcode is a small piece of executable code used as a payload and is usually written in assembly language.

+The primary goal of shellcode is to perform a specific action on the target system, such as spawning a command shell or establishing a network connection.

-A couple of examples of deobfuscating scripts to reveal shellcode, and then analysing the shellcode to find the underlying commands.
+Below are a couple of examples of deobfuscating scripts to reveal shellcode, and then analysing the shellcode to find the underlying commands.

 ## Meterpreter Shellcode Obfuscated in PowerShell
 Taking apart a Meterpreter Payload encoded within an obfuscated PowerShell script.